Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 Since starting this blog a couple of years back, a question I often get asked what is the difference between the Logitech Harmony Elite vs 950 universal remote controls.
 It’s a great question as the remotes themselves look alike but the Elite is significantly more expensive, so what gives?

-The main difference between the Harmony Elite and the 950 is that the Elite ships with the Harmony Hub and the 950 does not; the remotes themselves are identical.
-The Hub adds support for Bluetooth and Wi-Fi devices, so the 950 is limited to mainly controlling home theater equipment and most streaming media devices (but no smart home control).
+The main difference between the Harmony Elite and the 950 is that the Elite ships with the Harmony Hub and the 950 does not.
+The Hub adds support for Bluetooth and Wi-Fi devices, where 950 is limited to controlling home theater equipment and streaming devices (no smart home control).

 If you want to learn more about some additional differences between the devices, read on.